Issue 20

 In 2023, Logic Magazine was relaunched as Logic(s), the first queer Black and Asian tech magazine.
 Logic(s) goes beyond mere critique to serve as a beacon of new possibilities—helping to understand how technology has re-ordered people’s lives for better and worse, and where we go from here.

-We publish three times annually and feature the tremendous imaginative power of those most impacted by technology, but who are rarely brought into the conversation.
+We publish twice annually and feature the tremendous imaginative power of those most impacted by technology, but who are rarely brought into the conversation.

-The first issue of Logic(s) will be released in Spring 2023.
-Learn more about our next chapter.
+The first issue of Logic(s) was supa dupa skies, released in summer 2023.
+Read our editorial note to find out more about our new direction.

 Our work is made possible with support from Ford Foundation, MacArthur Foundation, Omidyar Network, Columbia University’s INCITE institute, The Logic Foundation, and our many institutional and individual subscribers.